 The most famous tablao is of course the Corral de la Morreria, which was in full swing when I was a child and which continues strong.
-It can be a bit touristy but if this is your first time seeing and hearing flamenco, it's the perfect introduction.
-You can graduate to the more intensive and painful wailing on your next trip.
-Remember that flamenco is from the south and finding authentic flamenco in the capital is a challenge.
-Often there are live performances in specialized theaters, like the Sala Garcia Lorca.
+It can be a bit touristy but if this is your first time seeing and hearing flamenco, it might be less of an assault on the senses.

 I hesitate to suggest you watch a video to prepare yourself because what you'll see live is so much more poignant and exhilarating than anything you could possibly see in a video.
 That said, if you MUST, or if you can't get to Madrid this moment, the video below will give you an idea of what a live flamenco dance is like.
-The first video is a sevillana, the most upbeat type of flamenco and something you'll undoubtedly see as part of a performance.
-The second is a bit slower and more plaintive, just to give you an idea of the variety.
+But I'd wait for the in person experience first.

 Since we're talking about a single night, I can only recommend two neighborhoods: the downtown core or the airport.
 If you're flying out in early morning, by all means stay near the airport, and any hotel near the airport will do (here's a selection).
 But if not, treat yourself: downtown is the best place to stay in Madrid with great options for all budgets.

 In the luxury range, I can recommend three Madrid hotels, the Hotel Urban Madrid for pure style (Papuan Art Deco, anyone?) and the Hotel Wellington, for sheer history and elegance.
 There's also the Ritz, a longtime Madrid landmark that has been there as long as I can remember.

 Finally, in the rock-bottom hostel range, The Hat is near the Plaza Mayor and Old Madrid, a bit more upmarket than your regular dorm, or if you'd rather be in the heart of Chueca, Madrid's gay neighborhood (and stuffed with tapas bars) the 007 Chueca will put you in the heart of the action.